Bathroom plumber to move a toilet in a house or unit

-Nu-Trend can provide you with a qualified domestic plumber that is able to help with all types of bathroom plumbing problems.
-For this project our Client wanted to move their toilet in the outside bathroom, luckily they had a suspended slab and space under the house so it made access quite easy.
+Nu-Trend can provide you with a qualified domestic plumber that can be contracted to do bathroom plumbing repairs, installations or replacements of items.
+For this project our Client wanted to move their toilet in the outside bathroom, luckily they had a suspended slab and there was space under the house so it made access quite easy.

-– The old toilet had broken but we managed to use the existing cistern to save them some money.
+– The old toilet had broken but we managed to use the existing cistern to save money.

 – We made sure the drainage stack was adjusted to work in the new position.